Skip links

 The Fear and Greed Index Connection

 This isn’t superstition – it’s behavioral economics in action.
+As of early 2026, the index sits in Extreme Fear territory (readings in the 14–16 range), reflecting the post-ATH correction sentiment.
 When the index shows “extreme fear,” even positive news gets ignored as investors panic-sell.

 Social Media Influence on Price